 2017 Rothko Chapel Óscar Romero Award Ceremony

 The international awardee is Pierre Claver Mbonimpa, Executive Director of Association for the Protection of Prisoners and Human Rights in Burundi, east Africa.
 The local awardee is Kathryn Griffin Griñán, a Recovery Coach & Peer-To-Peer Counselor at Been There, Done That in Houston, Texas.
-The public award ceremony will take place on November 12, 2017 at 3pm in the Rothko Chapel, with a reception to follow on the plaza.
-This ceremony will honor both recipients' courage while recognizing the vital importance of their work.
+The public award ceremony took place on November 12, 2017 at 3pm in the Rothko Chapel, including a keynote speech by Harris County Commissioner Rodney Ellis, followed by a reception on the plaza.
+This ceremony honored both recipients' courage while recognizing the vital importance of their work.

 About the Awardees: